Minimum wage in Japan

 Japan's minimum wage depends on the region and industry.
 Industrial minimum wages apply for certain industries and are usually set higher than the regional minimum.
 If regional and industrial minimum wages differ, the higher of the two applies.

 In Japan, the minimum wage is revised on a fiscal year basis, running from April to March.
 Even during periods of deflation, the minimum wage has steadily increased.
 Based on the national weighted average, it was ¥668 in 2005, ¥730 in 2010, ¥798 in 2015, ¥902 in 2020, and ¥1,055 in 2024.
 In 2025, it is scheduled to rise to ¥1,121, marking the largest increase in the country's history.

-As of early October 2025, the lowest minimum wage in Japan exists in the Okinawa prefecture at ¥1,023 an hour (6.77 U.S. dollars), while the highest minimum wage is in Tokyo at ¥1,226 an hour (8.11 U.S. dollars).
+As of late August 2026, the lowest minimum wage in South Japan exists in the Kumamoto prefecture at ¥1,016 an hour (6.39 U.S. dollars), while the highest minimum wage is in Tokyo at ¥1,226 an hour (7.71 U.S. dollars).

 The cost of commuting, extra pay (such as working on holidays, at night, overtime, etc.) and temporary pays (bonus, tips, etc.) must be paid exclusively and cannot be used to calculate towards the minimum wage.
 Regional minimum hourly wages are set by the Minister of Labour or the Chief of the Prefectural Labour Standards Office.
 Recommendations are made by the Minimum Wage Council.